JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 I use my pocket knife for this step.
 I have a knife with two blades.
 On is very sharp, the other is (intentionally) dull.
 It is easier to strip wire with a dull blade than with a sharp one.
 With a sharp blade, you run the risk of cutting the wire in two - and the risk of cutting into your thumb.

 The idea is **not** to cut the insulation off of the cable.
-The idea is to knick the outside of the insulation, then pull it until it breaks.
+The idea is to nick the outside of the insulation, then pull it until it breaks.
 This avoids the risk of cutting or scraping the wires inside the cable.

 The first step is to "score" the insulation all the way around at about 1 centimeter (half an inch) from the end: